Lattice Drawing

 Standalone Version

-This Java program can be run standalone.
-In this case you can input a file the describes your lattice by it upper covers.
+This Java program can be run standalone, available at www.latdraw.org.
+With this you can input a file that describes your lattice by it upper covers.
 It could then be linked to other programs.
-Download the source code.

 email:email me